2019–2023 structural changes to local government in England: Essex

 In February 2021, it was reported that Basildon and Thurrock councils were in talks to form a new unitary authority with a population of over 350,000.
 Thurrock is already unitary, while Basildon is within the area of Essex County Council.

-The district councils of Essex have proposed a "Greater Essex" devolution deal which would include the unitary authorities of Southend-on-Sea City Council and Thurrock.
+Around 2022, the district councils of Essex proposed a "Greater Essex" devolution deal which would include the unitary authorities of Southend-on-Sea City Council and Thurrock.

+In December 2024, Basildon councillors proposed five unitary districts, namely South West (from Basildon and Thurrock), South East (from Southend-on-Sea, Castle Point and Rochford), Mid (from Chelmsford, Brentwood and Maldon), North West (from Epping Forest, Harlow and Uttlesford) and North East (Braintree, Colchester and Tendring).